aywengo/ksr-cli/README.md

 ---

-Made with ❤️ by the ksr-cli contributors
+Made with ❤️ for Kafka community